joshtlalonde/SYSC3303-G27/Iteration-2/StateMachine Notes.md

     - Unit tests are a requirement so that should be run with any code that is written before pushed to main
   - Push to main

+Try to come up with as many states as you can think of
+- We need the states of the elevator and scheduler (ex: moving, request)
+- And what actions/events occur between the states (ex: button click, doors closed)

 # Format
 ## StateName
 ### Events